From misaligned goals and projects to overcoming fear of failure, these are the common pitfalls to be wary of during your Hoshin strategy deployment

 3) Hoshin Kanri cannot overcome fear

-This is a challenge which looks towards those that conduct the 7 steps of Hoshin, and asks everyone in your organization to embrace Hoshin, the process and reap the benefits of the approach.
+This is a challenge that looks towards those that conduct the 7 steps of Hoshin, and asks everyone in your organization to embrace Hoshin, the process and reap the benefits of the approach.

 Top-down, bottom-up, across divisions, groups and complex structures, your entire business must accept that results come from unity and accountability.